jayalmaraz/jay-almaraz.github.io/docs/managers/intro-to-rosters.md

 ## What is a roster?
 {: .fs-8 }

-Rosters are an essential ingredient in every Campfire recipe.
+Rosters are an essential ingredient in every Volaby recipe.
 Every activity should feature at least one roster at some point.
 Larger teams can publish more than 30 new rosters every week.
 Without rosters, your volunteers receive no communication or visibility as to the dates and times that they’re expected to attend activities.

 Remembering back to the lifecycle of an activity: